antdolg1/Lottery-service-REST-API/README.md

 Base url - http://localhost:8080

+Security:

+login: admin

+password: adminpass

 Lottery:

-/start-registration -> POST start new lottery
+/start-registration -> POST start new lottery (only admin)

-/stop-registration -> POST stop lottery
+/stop-registration -> POST stop lottery (only admin)

-/choose-winner -> POST choose winner for the lottery
+/choose-winner -> POST choose winner for the lottery (only admin)

-/stats -> GET statistics on all lotteries
+/stats -> GET statistics on all lotteries (only admin)

 Participant: